Ashley0324/CASA0018---Deep-Learning-for-Sensor-Networks/Assessment/Report/README.md

 The evaluation of the results mainly comes from the following three indicators: accuracy（Traning data and validation data）, loss（Traning data and validation data）and running time per epoch.

 ### The parameters what impacts the results

+1.Image size
-- Image size: the biger image size is, the more features the data have, so bigger image size will perfomance better.
+We resized all images to equal dimetions before training, this is the width and height all images are resized to.
+Bigger image size means more image pixel values.Then the more features are generated.
+So bigger image size will perfomance better.

+2.Color depth
-- Color depth: RGB image performance better than grayscale because it has colour imaformation and generate more features.
+RGB image performance better than grayscale because it has colour imaformation and generate more features.

+3.Training cycles
-- Training cycles: This is the number of times a training cycle is repeated.
+This is the number of times a training cycle is repeated.
 In a neural network, every time a training record is considered, the previous weights are quite different, and hence, it is necessary to repeat the cycle many times.

+4.Learning rate
-- Learning rate: The value of the learning rate is between 0 and 1.
+This hyperparameter defines the size of each step in the gradient descent.
+Set smaller numbers to see ‘slower’ learning.
+The value of the learning rate is between 0 and 1.
 Choosing the learning rate is challenging as a value too small may result in a long training process that could get stuck, whereas a value too large may result in learning a sub-optimal set of weights too fast or an unstable training process.
-Leslie proposes to find the optimal learning rate for each person (117), setting a very accurate learning rate after each epoch.
-20 times of learning rate, it is good to find out how much the learning rate of each period is tested, and finally compare the loss or acc of different learning rates.
+Smith(2017) proposes a method to find the optimal learning rate , setting a very accurate learning rate after each epoch.
+20 times of learning rate, it is good to find out how much the learning rate of each period is tested, and finally compare the loss or accuracy of different learning rates.
 I find the best learning rate in this model is 0.001 in VGG16 model.

+5.Data augmentatio
-- Data augmentation：this will be introduced in next part.
+This will be introduced in next part.

 ### Overfitting and data augmentation

 #### Overfitting

-According to Hawkins(2004), overfitting is "the resulting analysis that corresponds too closely or precisely to a particular set of data and therefore may fail to fit additional data or reliably predict future observations”.
+Hawkins(2004) defined overfitting as "the resulting analysis that corresponds too closely or precisely to a particular set of data and therefore may fail to fit additional data or reliably predict future observations”.
 In the above experiments, the model training results of the training data are significantly better than those of the test data, which is a case of overfitting.

 Overfitting is usually caused by:
 - The amount of data in the centralized data is too small.
 The training data completely reflects the regularity of all data.
 Therefore, it is not possible for the model to extract some special features rather than realistic features.